5jt/dyalog-cookbook/manuscript/06_configSettings.md

 * In case you cannot be sure whether a section/key combination exists (a typical problem when after an update a newer version of an application hits an old INI file) you can check with the `Exist` method.

-The built-in function `∆List` comes handy when you want to check the contents of `G`:
+The built-in function `∆List` comes handy when you want to check the contents of `Config`:

 ~~~
-      G.∆List
+      Config.∆List
  Accents      ÁÂÃÀÄÅÇÐÈÊËÉÌÍÎÏÑÒÓÔÕÖØÙÚÛÜÝ  AAAAAACDEEEEIIIINOOOOOOUUUUY
  Debug                                                                  0
  DumpFolder                          C:\Users\kai\AppData\Local\MyApp\Log
  LogFolder                           C:\Users\kai\AppData\Local\MyApp\Log
  Trap                                                                   1
- Watch
 ~~~

 Now that we have moved `Accents` to the INI file we can get rid of these lines in the `MyApp` script: